becavin-lab/checkatlas/docs/contributing.md

 # How to develop on this project

-checkatlas welcomes contributions from the community.
+CheckAtlas welcomes contributions from the community.

 **You need PYTHON3!**